-Governance:
+Governance

-The Board is committed to achieving the highest possible standards of governance and is determined that Chernobyl

-Children International complies with the Charities Regulatory Authority's Guidance and the principles outlined in The Governance Code.
+The Board is committed to achieving the highest possible standards of governance and is determined that Chernobyl Children's Project International Limited Company Limited by Guarantee complies with the Charities Regulatory Authority's Guidance and the principles outlined in The Governance Code.
 The Board is responsible for overseeing the delivery of the company's objectives, for setting its strategic direction, financial control and for upholding the company's values.